-Ancient Egyptian Sports
+Ancient Egypt Sports

 Today's sports were also played during the ancient Egyptian period.
 Many illustrations on the walls of tombs and monuments show that sports like the long jump, wrestling, weightlifting, rowing, swimming, shooting, athletics, fishing, and a few ball games were very popular with the ancient Egyptians.
 Also, many kings and princes in this era were keenly interested in attending sports competitions, which they funded with equipment and other support.
 Rules like choosing a neutral referee, uniforms for players, and the announcement of winners by awarding different medals are some aspects of ancient Egyptian sports that are very similar to today's sports.